-The first thing to do is to get all your LEGO® bricks that are not currently part of some messy (but very important nevertheless) project into one pile.
+The first thing to do is to get all your LEGO® bricks that are not currently part of some messy (but very important) project into one pile.

 Pick out some similar pieces and line them up.
 Sorting, classifying, and ordering blocks is a great learning activity.
 I find that the best way to engage my kids in sorting is to simply start doing it.
 They always come over to see what I’m doing with “their” LEGO® bricks and start asking questions with one of them being “Can I, please, do this too?”

-You can start by asking kids to create simple symmetrical patterns using grid as a basis.
+You can start by asking kids to create simple symmetrical patterns using a grid as a basis.
 You might need to demonstrate what you mean.
-Then break your pattern and ask them to create their own.

-To make it even more educational (and if your kids are responsive) you can throw in some questions: What is symmetry?
+To make it even more educational you can throw in some questions: What is symmetry?
 Is your image symmetrical?
 How do you know?

 Venture more into the realm of counting by asking: How many pieces did you use?
 Which brick has the most studs?

 Then you can move on to creating a simple pattern.
-At first you create one half and ask the kids to copy it on the other side.
+At first, you create one half and ask the kids to copy it on the other side.
 This kind of symmetry is called a pattern symmetry.
 You can find it on frescoes, carpets, bridges and snakes.
 It’s characterized by a periodically recurring pattern.
-The focus is on recognizing patterns others have made and copying them.

 You can ask questions or ask kids to describe the pattern as they copy it.